LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

 ![image](https://user-images.githubusercontent.com/60980933/121603436-fccef180-ca05-11eb-817e-cb77b46ae969.png)

 When Elasticsearch dynamically creates a mapping for you, it does not know what you want to use a string for so it maps all strings to both field types.

 In case where you do not need both field types, the default setting is wasteful because it slows down indexing and takes up more disk space.

 Defining our own mapping could help us store and search data more efficiently.

-Defining our own mapping takes more planning because we need to decide what type of actions we want to perform on these fields.
-With this in mind, we can designate which string fields will only be used for full text search or only for aggregation or be able to support both options.

 ### Mapping Exercise